yifan97/blog/_posts/2019-07-25-pytorch-autograd.md

 y[0].backward()
 x.grad      # tensor([2., 0.])
 ```
-You might wondering, I just said that if we want a vector output, we should explicitly pass input gradient as an argument of .backward(),then why does above code work fine?
+You might be wondering, I just said that if we want a vector output, we should explicitly pass input gradient as an argument of ```.backward()```,then why does above code work fine?

 Actually, when you look at the code, I used ```y[0]``` which means I just computed the gradient of a scaler, i.e. the first dimention of input.
 That being said, the output is indeed a scaler but because we ignore the rest dimensions(in this example, the second dimension), we do the zero-filling.